WebexCommunity/WebexPythonSDK/README.rst

 Examples
 --------

-Looking for some examples or sample scripts?
+Are you looking for some sample scripts?
 Check out the examples_ folder!

 Have a good example script you would like to share?
 Please feel free to `contribute`__!

 __ Contribution_